YZS-model: A Predictive Model for Organic Drug Solubility Based on Graph Convolutional Networks and Transformer-Attention: Materials and Methods

 Regarding internal bond information of the molecules, we utilized two key data structures: `edge\_attr' and `edge\_index'. `edge\_attr' primarily stores attributes related to the bonds, such as the type of bond (single, double, triple), whether the bond is conjugated, aromaticity, and whether the bond is part of a ring. `edge\_index' records the connectivity between atoms, including atom indices, type of bonds, and other relevant information, defining the structural framework of the molecule, as detailed in Table \ref{tbl:bond_features}.

-These details are subsequently integrated into a `torch\_geometric' Data object, which encompasses the node features, the connectivity of edges, and their attributes, thereby forming a complete graph data structure.
+These detailed features are subsequently integrated into a `torch\_geometric' Data object, which includes the node features, edge connectivity, and their attributes, forming a complete graph data structure for analysis and model training.

+To visualize the distribution of these molecular features, we will present the figure \ref{fig:figx} that depicts the frequency and diversity of the key attributes within our dataset.
+This figure will help illustrate the richness of the data and the broad range of molecular characteristics captured by our preprocessing pipeline.

+This visualization provides insight into the variability and complexity of the molecular structures analyzed in our study, highlighting the diversity of atomic and bond features present in the dataset.